Fridays with the Fiddle Fig: What stays and what goes?

 Our first topic is one that comes up frequently with both buyers and sellers:

-What determines what stays and what goes when buying or selling a home?
+What determines what stays and what goes when buying a home?

 Contractually, any permanently affixed items to either the home or yard are what stay with the sale of the house.